 At last!
 The best news to come out of Black America in decades.
 It’s not the police.
 It’s you!
 Everyone can participate in the turnaround of America’s inner cities.
 The solutions are as close as Street Revs and churches who reawaken the Black American heritage of faith, family, and perseverance against all odds.

-In Black Self-Genocide: What Black Lives Matter Won’t Say, internationally respected Black pastor and author Bishop Wellington Boone challenges Blacks—and especially Black men—to take responsibility for their behavior, broken families, and unsafe communities.
-He sensitively portrays the historical reasons for Black self-genocide but tells them that they can change everything if they humble themselves and return to Jesus Christ and the lifestyle of godly men that he has preached and seen succeed for more than 40 years.
+In Black Self-Genocide: What Black Lives Matter Won’t Say, internationally respected Black pastor and author Bishop Wellington Boone sensitively portrays the historical reasons for Black self-genocide but tells Black Americans how they can change everything if they humble themselves and return to Jesus Christ and the lifestyle of godly men that he has preached and seen succeed for 47 years.
 Then they can return to the days when Black lives mattered to Blacks themselves.

-Once again, he proclaims, Black men and women will raise extraordinary children, oversee quality education, start successful businesses, and achieve the highest goals as they become worldwide ambassadors representing America.
+He proclaims that Black men and women will once again raise extraordinary children, oversee quality education, start successful businesses, and achieve the highest goals as they become worldwide ambassadors representing America.

-In a pointed example, Bishop Boone says that Blacks should stop kneeling in protest for the American National Anthem at NFL football games and start kneeling in protest during the Black National Anthem, “Lift Every Voice and Sing.”
 Yes, American history is filled with examples of degradation and injustice suffered by Blacks.
-He does not shy away from documenting the sad details throughout this book with hundreds of historical footnotes and primary sources.
+He does not shy away from documenting the details throughout this book with hundreds of historical footnotes and primary sources.
 However, he also shows how Blacks once had the character to prevail over their circumstances by taking responsibility and turning to God instead of government.

 Every chapter glows with positive encouragement and detailed prescriptions for exciting change.
 The failures in American history toward Blacks are detailed but not for the purpose of complaining but for provoking us all to national repentance.
 Then we can restore success stories to Black life and encourage racial reconciliation, celebration, and hope.